Europe's Youngest State

 Participants number between 8 and 14 people.
 If we do not reach the minimum number of passengers on a tour it may be cancelled and your deposit will be returned.

-Day 2 Competing Historical Claims.
 Depart from Pristina to Decani – home to Kosovo’s most spectacular monastery built by the medieval Serbian King Stefan.
 An introduction to the medieval empire of the Serbs.
-Lunch in a Kula, a ancient fortified Albanian home: an introduction to medieval Albanian law and family structures.
+Lunch in a Kula, an ancient fortified Albanian home: an introduction to medieval Albanian law and family structures.
 Prizren – The League of Prizren and 1872 Albanian aspirations for statehood.
 Dinner by the river and return to Pristina.

-Day 6 Government for all?
 Gracanica.
 Meeting with mayor of newly created Serbian municipality.
 How well is Kosovo’s government living up to its post independence promises?
-Meeting with rival Serbian muncipal authority, backed by the Serbian state.
+Meeting with rival Serbian municipal authority, backed by the Serbian state.
 Lunch in Pristina.
 Meetings and briefings with government officials.
 Briefing by Kosovo NGO on corruption.
 Another view – Vetevendosja, Kosovo’s “self-determination” movement that opposes continued international supervision, and vocal opponent of the government and international community.
 Free time in Pristina followed by dinner.

 For those who would like to further explore Kosovo after the tour we can arrange stays in villages as well as excursions into the countryside and mountains.